At a glance

 If you’re struggling financially, cutting your spending is a critical step.
 In some cases, you may need to make drastic changes to your monthly expenses.

-If you don’t already have a budget, it’s time to get started.
-That means tracking every expense you have and deciding if it’s necessary.
+If you don’t already have a budget, it’s time to create one.
+That means tracking every expense you have and deciding whether it’s necessary.
 Depending on your situation, you may want to consider an extreme “crisis mode” budget, focusing on the following priorities:

 “Concentrate on the big expenses you need to keep,” Riley said.
 “Everything else can wait.”